Boeing cruises past forecasts, sees no sign of cost trouble

 Global freight traffic grew on average by 7.7 percent in January and February, marking the strongest start to the year since 2015, according to the International Air Transport Association.

-Reporting by Ankit Ajmera in Bengaluru; Editing by Saumyadeb Chakrabarty and Patrick Graham
+Reporting by Ankit Ajmera in Bengaluru and Tim Hepher in Paris; Editing by Saumyadeb Chakrabarty and Patrick Graham